axisSN01/Django-4.2-CoderHouse-Azure-webapp/README.md

 ```

 ###  useful note:
-The server is configured to run in production, to change it got to settings.py and set:
+The server is configured to run in production and log into a file (myapp.log), to change it got to settings.py and set:
 ```py
     DEBUG = False